Classic Bruschetta Recipe (VIDEO)

 Preheat oven to 400˚F with a rack in the center of the oven.
 Place toasts on a parchment-lined baking sheet.
 Cut toasts into 1/2” thick slices, slicing diagonally.

 Arrange toasts on the prepared baking sheet and brush the garlic infused olive oil on both sides of toasts.
-Bake at 400˚F for 5 minutes then broil on high heat for 1 to 2 minutes or until the edges are golden brown.
+Sprinkle tops with parmesan cheese and bake at 400˚F for 5 minutes then broil on high heat for 1 to 2 minutes or until the edges are golden brown.